groom playbook

 existing one in apps/api/middleware/.

-Free-text prompt extras
+Free-text extras

 Define your own plan templates